sictweb/web700/notes/week04.md

 * Execute the command "npm init" (from above) - this will create our "package.json" file.

-* Now install the "express" package to our app using "npm install":
+* Now install the "express" package to our app using "npm install express --save":

   ```bash
   $ npm install express --save